LuxuryRecovery

 Trauma-informed care is a treatment approach that assumes most clients carry trauma and designs every part of a program to avoid re-triggering them.

-Trauma-informed care is not a single therapy — it is a way of running an entire program.
+Trauma-informed care is not a single therapy.
+It is a way of running an entire program.
 The framework (outlined by SAMHSA) rests on six principles: safety, trustworthiness, peer support, collaboration, empowerment, and cultural sensitivity.
-Programs that follow it assume any client may carry serious trauma — disclosed or not — and that everyday interactions can trigger trauma responses if handled carelessly.
+Programs that follow it assume any client may carry serious trauma, disclosed or not, and that everyday interactions can trigger trauma responses if handled carelessly.

 In practice, this shapes everything from how intake interviews are conducted (open-ended, not interrogative) to how the space is designed (calm, predictable, private).
 It also guides clinical decisions: a trauma-informed program avoids confrontational group dynamics, introduces body-based work carefully, and asks for clear consent at each stage of treatment.